 P/E ratio alone, does not take company growth prospects into account.
 Investors should be cautious while investing in stocks with fluctuating PE as fluctuations indicate that the stock is news driven and risky from an investment perspective.
 It’s better to avoid companies with a PE ratio greater than 25 (unless long term average industry PE is in the same range, which is the case for some growth industries) as they are too expensive even for a high-quality company.
 Overall, investors should prefer low PE stocks with higher growth prospects while choosing stocks from the same industry.

-Note* - The Price to Equity ratio we calculate is based on EPS of trailing 12 months, however there might be slight deviation from actual figures based on when the quarterly results are updated in our database.
+Note* - The Price to Equity ratio we calculate is based on EPS of trailing 12 months, however there can be deviation from actual figures based on when the quarterly results are updated in our database.
+The PE data can also be wrong due to missing price/eps/free float values in our database, so you must not take it on face value and do additional verification from direct sources like NSE/BSE websites and direct company results.

 Together we can make this page more informative.
 For any suggestions for improvement, feel free to write to us.
 Contact details available at the bottom of the page.